 You must continue to timely file and pay all estimate payroll taxes moving forward.
 If you fail to do so within the five years after your OIC is accepted, your offer may be defaulted.
-You’ll then be liable not only for the original tax debt (less payments made) but all accrued interest and penalties.
+You’ll then be liable not only for the original payroll tax debt (less payments made) but all accrued interest and penalties.

 Finally, the valuation of business assets can be complicated but the benefits of getting your OIC right is worth the trouble.
 For example, in some cases, equity in income producing assets may be excluded and accounts receivable may also be removed.
 Or if you must close your business, the IRS will consider the fact that its revenue is dramatically decreased.

 Lean on a Trusted Expert to Protect Your Business Finances